Wing Droop - Nappy Fitting Problem

 Wing droop can happen with popper and velcro fastening nappies.
-The cheaper nappies tend to suffer with this a little more as the elastics aren't as strong or the tabs as secure.
+Cheaper nappies tend to suffer with this a little more as the elastics aren't as strong or the tabs as secure.

 How to stop wing droop?

-It goes against what you'd think would be the right solution but actually put the nappy on looser.
-Sometimes parents put the nappy on as snug as possible to try and get it to stay fastened but if it's loosened off at the waist the tabs aren't meeting in the middle and this actually puts more pressure on the panel underneath and keeps the wings secure.
+It goes against what you'd think would be the right solution, but actually put the nappy on looser!
+Sometimes parents put the nappy on as snug as possible to try and get it to stay fastened, but if it's loosened off at the waist, the tabs aren't meeting in the middle and this actually puts more pressure on the panel underneath to keep the wings secure.
 When nappies have elastic in the back it's easy to pull the tabs round too much by stretching this elastic.
-Let the elastic do it's just and don't pull the elastic until it's taunt.
-Think of it like your own underwear, hopefully your pants stay up without having the elastic stretched until the point it's flat.
+Let the elastic do its job and don't pull until it's taut.
+Think of it like your own underwear: hopefully your pants stay up without having the elastic stretched until the point it's flat!

 Put on a nappy straight.
 What I mean by this is that the back isn't higher or lower than the front.
-If it's put on at a different height front/back the tabs end up at an angle and this also encourages wing droop.
+If the front and back are different heights, the tabs end up at an angle which can encourage wing droop.

 Change to a nappy that has extra poppers at the edge of the tabs that are designed to anchor the panel.